ETL testing then and now

 There are several commercial products based on this new model, all mature, feature-rich, and used by major enterprises.
 Alooma is one of them.
 We’ll use our platform as an example, to showcase what the future of ETL testing looks like.

-A brief analogy: bookkeeping in the 19th century
+ETL testing analogy: bookkeeping in the 19th century

 Source: Understanding and Using Early Nineteenth Century Account Books, Christopher Densmore